Positioning in Marketing: Carving Out Your Business Niche

-- Competitor Objectives —Market share and growth rate
+- Competitor objectives: Market share and growth rate

-- Competitor History — Past marketing efforts, cultural factors, market trends, messaging, and engagement
+- Competitor history: Past marketing efforts, cultural factors, market trends, messaging, and engagement

-- Competitor Strategy — White papers, promotional campaigns, advertisements
+- Competitor strategy: White papers, promotional campaigns, advertisements

-- Competitor Audience — Engagement, social media, features, collaborations
+- Competitor audience: Engagement, social media, features, collaborations

-By understanding where you competition stands, you will better know the direction you need to go to make yourself stand out.
+By understanding where your competition stands, you will better know the direction you need to go to make yourself stand out.
 Why be like everyone else when you can construct a positioning strategy that does things better than your competition?

-Find Current Position
+Step Four: Find Current Position

-Develop Your Unique Position
+Step Five: Develop Your Unique Position

-Since you have all the data ready to have a holistic understanding of your market, audience and competition, you should have a better idea of who you are, who you are not and who you want to be to the best target audience.
-At this point you will be able to create strong marketing plan strategies that can effectively position your business in the market.
+Since you have all the data ready to have a holistic understanding of your market, audience, and competition, you should have a better idea of who you are, who you are not, and who you want to be to the best target audience.
+At this point, you will be able to create strong marketing plan strategies that can effectively position your business in the market.

-Positioning in Advertisements
+Step Six: Positioning in Advertisements

 Advertisements are usually the first and most impactful places businesses position themselves.

 Again, when creating advertisements and other content, ask yourself: Is my business and value proposition being shared clearly?
-If you are a facial skin care business, for example, you must determine who you are targeting and what customer needs are.
+If you are a facial skincare business, for example, you must determine who you are targeting and what customer needs are.
 If the intended target is trying to help teenage girls overcome acne issues, the content in your advertisements might need to include:

-- Value Statements (We help acne — easy use, customer testimonials, and success stories)
+- Value statements: We help acne — easy use, customer testimonials, and success stories

-- Young Design (Feminine, bright, youthful, possible influencer they would recognize)
+- Young design: Feminine, bright, youthful, possible influencer they would recognize

-- Young Female Models (Personal connection so they can see themselves in the product)
+- Young female models: Personal connection so they can see themselves in the product

-To note the importance of positioning, this same type of advertisement might not work for a skin care company that wants to help women’s skin look younger.
+To note the importance of positioning, this same type of advertisement might not work for a skincare company that wants to help women’s skin look younger.

-Every marketing effort you make needs to intimately be apart of your positioning statement and mission.
+Every marketing effort you make needs to intimately be a part of your positioning statement and mission.

 Test Your Market Positioning

 At Disruptive, we truly believe you should test everything and continue to do so throughout your business career.
-Testing includes qualitative and quantitative data gathering that can include focus groups, surveys and laddering interviews.
+Testing includes qualitative and quantitative data gathering that can include focus groups, surveys, and laddering interviews.

 Now, if you find that your positioning in marketing is a bit off, you can always reposition.
 Let’s take a look at that process in the next section.

-What is Market Repositioning?
+What Is Market Repositioning?

-Unfortunately, no matter how beautifully craft your marketing positioning, people will have their own ideas of what your business is.
+Unfortunately, no matter how beautifully craft your marketing positioning, people will have their ideas of what your business is.
 Positioning is not something you do, but rather, is the result of your customer’s perception of what you do.

 So, like any marketing effort, you should be prepared to adapt and change your market position as needed.
 By examining the essence of what you are and comparing it with what your customers want, things might need to change.
 Hence, repositioning.